Do’s & Don’ts – Questions & Answers

-7. What if I’m used to working with horses?
+7. What if I’m working with horses on a regular basis?

 You will still learn a lot because horse assisted education is about you, not about the horses.
 This is not horsemanship training, it’s a learning experience with you at the core.

 We invite you to join one of our Train the Trainer seminars.

 2. Will I be riding?

 No. Horse assisted education means you will be partnering with a horse at ground level.
 On rare and specific occasions, we might propose a mounted exercise (meaning you will be on the back of the horse), but you’ll know it upfront because we will ask you to wear a helmet.

 8. Is it dangerous?

 All horses you will work with are socialized with humans and among themselves.
 As long as you are present and aware, the risks are similar to any other outdoor activity.